IowaScaledEngineering/ise-docs/docs/Interlocking In A Box/manual.md

 crossing where one track is an operational part of the layout and the crossing track is not - and the goal is to force your crews to slow down, wait to get the light, and then proceed.
-It's designed to be easy to install and configure - the detectorss just plug in, configuration of delays is done by switches on the board, and signals just connect into the terminal blocks.
+It's designed to be easy to install and configure - the detectors just plug in, configuration of delays is done by switches on the board, and signals just connect into the terminal blocks.